chainsona/baxus-ai-agent-bob-ui/README.md

-# 🥃 BOB AI - BAXUS Whisky Recommendation Agent
+# 🥃 BAXUS BOB - Expert Whisky AI Agent

 BOB is an AI agent designed for the BAXUS ecosystem that analyzes users' virtual whisky bars to provide personalized bottle recommendations for their wishlists.